When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Discussion

 \subsection{Uncertainty is not a reliable indicator of bias}

 Our results reveal that uncertainty and bias are decoupled.
 ViT shows that high uncertainty can protect against bias.
 When ViT responds to ambiguous inputs, it spreads probability across multiple classes rather than committing to one, yet it rarely misclassifies non-human patterns as \textit{Human}.
-Conversely, LLaVA shows that low uncertainty does not guarantee low bias.
-LLaVA makes highly confident, near-deterministic predictions, yet exhibits the strongest tendency to misclassify non-human patterns as human faces among all models, far exceeding CLIP-B. Together, these findings show that responses to ambiguity are governed by semantic representations rather than their apparent confidence.
+Conversely, LLaVA shows that confidence is not a reliable indicator of robustness under ambiguity.
+Despite its one-word responses yielding near-deterministic five-class distributions, it exhibits the strongest tendency to interpret non-human patterns as human faces.
+Together, these findings show that responses to ambiguity are governed by semantic representations rather than apparent confidence.